IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/WIKI.md

 # Long Title

-Use Advanced NLP and Tone Analysis to extract meaningful insights such as Categories, Concepts, Emotion, Entities, Keywords, Sentiment, and positive sentences from a given text file.
+Extract meaningful insights such as Categories, Concepts, Emotions, Entities, Keywords, Sentiments, Top 5 Positive Sentences and Word Clouds from a given text file, using advanced NLP and Tone Analysis.

 # Author